kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 **User Goal:** To efficiently handle weather-related schedule changes and ensure lessons happen in the best possible conditions, with minimal disruption to customers and instructors.

 **Approach:** Dedicated "Resolution Center" Page.
+> [!NOTE]
+> **Pending User Validation:** This approach is a proposal.
+The final interaction model will be confirmed collaboratively.

 This approach provides a focused workspace for the manager to handle weather-related conflicts, which is scalable and keeps the main dashboard clean.

 **Flow Steps:**